 Diesel exhaust flows through a diesel particulate filter (DPF), where soot and larger particles are captured, allowing only filtered exhaust gases to pass through.
 When the DPF soot level reaches a certain point, the engine’s computer triggers regeneration (self-cleaning).
 During regeneration, exhaust temperatures must become hot enough to burn built-up soot off the DPF.

 However, in some driving conditions, such as excessive idle or frequent low-speed driving, the DPF won’t trigger the regeneration.
 Without the self-cleaning function, the DPF will quickly become too clogged with particles to function efficiently.

 The BG DPF & Emissions System Restoration Service cleans up the exhaust system by using equipment to trigger and control the regeneration process.
 BG Diesel Engine Performance Service completes this service to diminish the tendency for the DPF to overload with excess soot, enabling it to self-clean more effectively in the future.

 - Restores fuel efficiency

 Find a shop near you that offers the BG DPF & Emissions System Restoration Service!

-Ask about complimentary roadside assistance when you purchase a BG service.
+Ask about complimentary roadside assistance when you purchase a BG service at participating shops.